carpentries-lab/good-enough-practices/_extras/guide.md

 In this lesson, using the collaborative document teaches the collaboration skills that we want to teach.
 This is especially important for the manuscripts episode, where the group collaborating in a document is an example of the "Single Master Online" approach and so leads learners to reflect on the process of collaborating.

+There is a [collaborative document template](#collabtemplate) to paste into etherpad or whatever collaborative document you use.
+It includes reminders for a beginning-workshop hello, templates for the exercises, and template for evaluation at the end.

 ## This lesson prepares learners for version control, but does not teach it